pavanmudavath/reconciler/README.md

 # reconciler
- "Reconsiler serves as a foundational attempt to emulate React's fundamental behavior.
+ "reconciler serves as a foundational attempt to emulate React's fundamental behavior.
 It enhances comprehension of underlying DOM operations and illustrates React's approach to state updates."
  /**
  * ----------------------------------------
  * Below code shows the usage of class and its functions